philippmuench/hmmvis/README.md

 optional arguments:
   -h, --help         show this help message and exit --hmm HMM          path to hmm file
-  --fasta_dir FASTA  path to folder where .fasta files are located --output_dir OUT   path to output folder
+  --fasta_dir FASTA  path to folder where .fasta files are located (fasta
+                     files can be grouped within subfolder) --output_dir OUT   path to output folder
   --use_query        use query id insead of accession --colorful         use colors for heatmap